 Other functional considerations include storage, which we discussed earlier, accessibility of items you use most and room for visitors.

-Making your senior apartment beautiful is easy when you choose a beautiful community with so much to offer.
+Making your senior apartment beautiful is easy when you choose a beautiful senior living community with so much to offer.
 To start exploring state-of-the-art amenities, a beautiful new apartment, breathtaking views and unprecedented outdoor gardens, schedule your visit at Tessera of Brandon today.
 Our friendly team would love to show you around our vibrant assisted living community in Tampa.